OWASP/CheatSheetSeries/cheatsheets/Microservices_based_Security_Arch_Doc_Cheat_Sheet.md

 #### Implementation tips

 To enumerate microservices endpoints that need to be tested during security testing and analyzed during threat modeling analyze data collected under the following sections:
-* "Identify and describe application-functionality services" (parameter “API definition”);
+* Identify and describe application-functionality services (parameter “API definition”)
-* "Identify and describe infrastructure services" (parameter “Link to the service documentation”).
+* Identify and describe infrastructure services (parameter “Link to the service documentation”)

 #### Mapping to OWASP projects